onestepai/MessageBus/README.md

 ![image](https://user-images.githubusercontent.com/107015943/172992939-54b92557-0905-4609-8ebf-1c3e00a90293.png)

+## Requirement
+MessageBus requires JDK 1.8 or higher.

 ## Steps
 * ### step 1: create customer
->  call createMessageBusCustomer() request to [1step-message-bus-routing](https://github.com/onestepai/MessageBusRoutingService)
+>  Please contact with us by email info@1step.ai with your name or company name, we will provide the customer id and secure key to you.
 >
->  customer should safely store the returned secure_keys
+>  Please safely store the secure key.
 >
 * ### step 2: create terminal
->  call createTerminal() request to [1step-message-bus-routing](https://github.com/onestepai/MessageBusRoutingService)
+>  call createTerminal() request to [1step-message-bus-routing](https://dev-cn1.api.1stepai.cn/os-messagebus-routing-service/swagger-ui.html)
+>  The terminal type should be 0(means server) or 1(means client), and provide server url if it is a server terminal.
+The terminal Id and terminal secure key are returned from createTerminal.
->  Put your customer ID, terminal ID and secure key of terminal returned from above api to application.yml file. customer Id is returned from createMessageBusCustomer.
-Terminal Id and secure key are returned from createTerminal.
+>  Put your customer ID, terminal ID and terminal secure key of the terminal in application.yml under resources folder.
 *  terminal:
 *       customer_id:
 *       terminal_id: